 Disable Window Manager Push Services

-In the same PowerShell window, type the following command and press enter.
+PowerShell window, type the following command and press Enter.

 Get-Service dmwappushservice | Set-Service -StartupType Disabled